-FSET agencies should match supportive services to the activities in which the participant is involved.
 FSET agencies also have the ability to question good cause when it seems questionable and request verification.
 There is no means to recoup issued supportive services.
 If the FSET participant is not attending their activities without valid good cause, their participation hours should reflect the lack of participation.
 If the FSET agency is notified that the IM agency is recouping a future month's benefits, the FSET agency should not issue supportive services in that month.